Bisi Ezerioha: Motorsports

 In 1994, Ezerioha founded Bisimoto Engineering to further test and bring his engine designs to life.
 Ezerioha's early accolades include building the most powerful naturally-aspirated SOHC Honda engines involving the D16A6, D15B7, F22A, F18A and D16Z6 platforms.
 He demonstrated through his unique designs that even less popular engines could reliably produce significant amounts of power.

 Innovation at Bisimoto eventually expanded into the turbocharged market with a 700 hp 1.6L sohc powered Honda civic wagon, 533 hp LEA1 1.5L CR-Z hybrid, a 1000+hp Honda Odyssey, a 602whp Hyundai Elantra GT, and many high HP twin-turbocharged Porsche 911s.

 By consistently exceeding expectations while creating unparalleled automotive masterpieces he has led the firm to become one of the most recognized engine design and tuning houses in the world.
 Ezerioha's accomplishments have been documented worldwide by popular magazines like DSport, SuperStreet, Turbo Magazine, Sport Compact Car, Racecar Engineering, Import Tuner, Total 911, Fast Car, and Full Throttle magazines.

+In 2019, Bisi built the world's first electric 935 Porsche making 636hp.
+He followed up with a longtail Moby Dick inspired 935 known as the Moby X, also in EV format, with 640hp.
+Both were exhibited in the Petersen Automotive Museum, showcased in the "We Are Porsche" exhibit (2023-2024), commemoration Porsche's 75 years as a brand.
+The two cars were the only electric vehicles in the display.